 PG&E has put together essential resources to assist contractors who are applying for interconnection for the larger self-generation programs.
 These resources include key information about the qualifications, documents needed for application, interconnection requirements, costs and other considerations.

-Expanded Net Energy Metering (NEMEXP) is a program for residential and commercial generators that are 30 kW–1 megawatt (MW).
+Expanded Net Energy Metering (NEMEXP) is a program for residential and commercial generators that are more than 30 kW-1 megawatt (MW).

 Net Energy Metering Aggregation (NEMA) allows a single customer with multiple meters on the same property, or adjacent or contiguous properties, to use renewable generation to serve the aggregated load behind all eligible meters.